Installation of TrackMe

 trackme_summary

-TrackMe entities activity such as the state, flipping events, Smart Status
+TrackMe entities activity such as the state, flipping events, and Smart Status

 trackme_audit